 The third request in the Schedule of Priorities for Current Operations is for K-16 Initiatives.
-These requests support increased collaboration between the University and the public schools in five major areas: (a) Board of Governors' Task Force on Meeting Teacher Supply and Demand; (b) Teacher and Principal Quality and Quantity; (c) Expanded Professional Development through the UNC Center for School Leadership Development; (d) Closing the Achievement Gap; and (e) Expanded Partnerships and Collaborations.
+These requests support increased collaboration between the University and the public schools in five major areas: (a) Implementing the recommendations and strategies of the UNC Board of Governors' Task Force on Meeting Teacher Supply and Demand; (b) Addressing the issues of Teacher and Principal Quality and Quantity and of targeted support for the retention of excellent teachers; (c) Expanded Professional Development Programming through the UNC Center for School Leadership Development; (d) Closing the Achievement Gap by placing a special focus on science and mathematics; and (e) Expanding Partnerships and Collaborations among K-16 educational entities.